qkzk/fm/readme.md

 - **Keybindings**.
 Some should be left as they are, but all keybindings can be configured. use the provided config file as a default.
   Multiple keys can be bound the the same action.
+- **Settings**.
+Do you whish to start with dual pane ?
+Do you wish to use basic or full display ?
 - **Openers**. fm tries to be smart and open some files with a standard program.
   You can change that and use whatever installed program you want.
 Specify if it requires a shell to be run (like neovim) or not (like subl).